Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Quantum transport in DQD with spin-orbit interaction

-Next, we study the effect of varying the amplitude of the ac voltage.
-Due to Landau-Zener-Stückelberg (LZS) interferences, if the QDs are in resonance $\delta=n\omega$, photo-assisted transitions can be understood to occur with a tunneling amplitude renormalized by a Bessel function as~\cite{Grifoni1998,Platero2004,KOHLER2005}
+The effect of varying the amplitude of the ac voltage is then studied.
+Due to Landau-Zener-Stückelberg (LZS) interferences, if the QDs are in resonance at $\delta=n\omega$, then photo-assisted transitions occur with a tunneling amplitude that is renormalized by a Bessel function as~\cite{Grifoni1998,Platero2004,KOHLER2005}

+Crucially, both the spin-conserving and spin-flip amplitudes are modified by the presence of the ac field~\footnote{Note that this renormalization was already taken into account in \cref{eq:hybrid-energies}.}.
+This expression holds except at the points where the spin levels are in resonance with $E_z = m\omega$, as we will see in the next sections.